 The balance and transaction between the Company and its subsidiaries have been derecognized from the consolidated financial statements and were not disclosed accordingly.
-There was no transaction between the Group and other related parties for the three-month ended March 31, 2024 and 2023.
+There was no transaction between the Group and other related parties for the year ended December 31, 2024 and 2023.